JoseMChust/Stone-Scissor-Paper/README.md

             "\n The player has got {} victories"
             "\n La maquina tiene {} victorias"
             "\n There have been {} ties".format(victoryPlayer, victoryMachine, ties))

+'''
+IT COUNTS THE TOTAL AMOUNT OF PLAYER CHOICES IN THE FILE AND DETERMINES HOW MANY ROUND THERE WILL BE.

+IT READS EACH LINE AS A NUMBER FOR THE MATRIX ROW POSITION, THE MACHINE PICKS A RANDOM NUMBER FROM 0 T 2 AND IT OCCURS THE SAME

+THEN, WITH BOTH RESPONSES CHECK THE VALUE OF THE POSITION IN THE MATRIX AND FALLS INTO A CERTAIN CONDITION

+WITH EVERY GAME, THE VICTORY COUNTER ARE UPDATED UNTIL THE LOOP IS DONE

+'''

+totalLines = 0
+i =0

 for i in file1:
     totalLines +=1